agleontyev/agleontyev/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a scientist interested in application of machine learning and statistics to solving political, psychological and economic questions.
-I am also interested in data visualization.
+I am a scientist interested in applying machine learning, statistics and data visualization techniques to answer political, psychological and economic questions.

 My blog is run in two languages: Russian and English (but mostly English).
 In my work I use Python (sklearn, matplotlib, Scipy, pandas and other libraries) and R (Caret, MASS, tidyverse family, ggplot and other libraries).
 I am also skilled with SPSS and other statistical packages, such as Jamovi and JASP.